little-pinecone/hibernate-basics-cheatsheet/README.md

 [![keep growing logo](readme-images/logo_250x60.png)](https://keepgrowing.in)

 Code examples for using Hibernate and JPA features.
+The project was created solely for learning purposes and to verify code described in the [posts about Hibernate on keepgrowing.in](https://keepgrowing.in/tag/hibernate/).

 ## Getting Started